sahilmehla/EVA/Project 4/Architectural_Basics.md

 ## 17. The distance of Batch Normalization from Prediction
 We do last batch normalization after the final 1x1.
 This will basically be part of global average pooling(to be learbed later).
 ## 18. DropOut
+Drop out is the concept of dropping out few kernels in a single layer during training.
+We apply dropout of less that 0.15 at each layer.
+This helps NN to achieve higher redundancy and learn new ways to predict the class.
+After dropout the testing accuracy will be less then the validation accuracy.
 ## 19. When do we introduce DropOut, or when do we know we have some overfitting
+When the validation accuracy is less then the testing accuracy.
 ## 20. Batch Size, and effects of batch size

 ## 21. Number of Epochs and when to increase them
 ## 22. When to add validation checks
 ## 23. Learning Rate